 Guidance for Small Businesses

-The SBA recently released guidelines how small businesses can apply for forgiveness of their Paycheck Protection Program loans.
+The SBA released guidelines on how small businesses can apply for forgiveness of their Paycheck Protection Program loans.
 Through the CARES Act, PPP loans are eligible for forgiveness if utilized for payroll, rent/mortgage, or utility expenses.
 Guidelines can be found here.

 City of Fontana